onmyway133/Recipes/README.md

 appFlowController.start()
 ```

-- `RecipesFlowController` manages, in fact it is, `UINavigationController`, that handles pushing `HomeViewController, RecipesDetailViewController, SafariViewController`
+- `RecipeFlowController` manages, in fact it is, `UINavigationController`, that handles pushing `HomeViewController, RecipesDetailViewController, SafariViewController`

 ```swift
 final class RecipeFlowController: UINavigationController {